Skip to main content

 Please ensure that your Azure environment has permission to perform the following steps

-Navigate to https://portal.azure.com/ and log in using your Azure credentials.
+1. Navigate to https://portal.azure.com/ and log in using your Azure credentials.
 Once you are logged in, scroll down to Azure services.

-From the App registrations page, click New registration
+4. From the App registrations page, click New registration

-Enter a user-facing display name for your application.
+5. In the Register an application page that is displayed, enter a user-facing display name for your application.
 For this example, we are using the name Test Demo Wiki.

-Leave the Redirect URI blank.
+7. Leave the Redirect URI (optional) section blank.

-Review your selections and then click Register
+8. Review your selections and then click Register.

-Once the app is registered, you will be redirected to the page listing various details.
+9. Once the app is registered, you will be redirected to the page listing various details.
 Make a note of or copy the Application (client) ID as we will need this to configure AdminX for Azure AD.

 Creating the Application Secret